thebracket/llm_rust_article_1/README.md

 One scraping failure, and 4/4 on categorization!
 I repeated this a few times, and it was consistently good!

+Now let's turn this into a program that can complete our intended task.

 ## Let's Add Some Performance!

+> Running the LLM queries is by far the slowest part of this process.
+We aren't going to
+> optimize `Ollama` itself.
+Sadly, buying a better GPU---or using a faster LLM- is the best
+> way to speed that up.

 Running through each site one-at-a-time is going to take a *really long time*.
 Let's speed things up, and make use of Tokio's async capabilities (one thread per core, work stealing).
 We'll add the